 - DragonBones support.

-Phaser 3 has entered the planning stages.
-Development will not begin until early 2015, but we are already asking for suggestions and feedback in this forum thread.
-We are currently experimenting with a fully ES6 based module system and we're keen for Phaser 3 to use as many native ES6 features as possible and where sensible.
-It will be a significant refactoring of the code base, but not at the expense of features or ease-of-use.
+We are currently experimenting with an ES6 based module system and we're keen for Phaser 3 to use as many native ES6 features as possible.
+It will be a significant refactoring of the code base, but never at the expense of features or ease-of-use.